 Picasso Museum – Dedicated to the works of Pablo Picasso, this is a fantastic opportunity to learn more about the artist.
 I was surprised to discover that beyond painting his talents extended to sculpting, writing, designing and more.
 A remarkable talent.

 Some museums are hard to define.
-To me, they are simply a specialty, dedicated to a particular subject.
+To me, they are focus on a particular specialty, dedicated to a particular subject.
+When you visit museums in this category, anything goes.

 Wieliczka Salt Mine – Once a salt mine, today this is a popular attraction in Krakow, Poland.
 Inside you’ll find dozens of statues, four chapels carved out by the miners and many carvings made by contemporary artists.
 It is truly mind-blowing if you consider this is all made out of rock salt.